 2. Fitted Diapers

 A fitted diaper looks a bit like an all-in-one but without a waterproof outer.
 The ENTIRE diaper is absorbent from the middle to the wings, inside and out, meaning it can hold a LOT of liquid through a long night.
 In that sense, it’s a lot like a prefold but a bit easier to manage perhaps more refined.
-They cost quite a bit more than just getting some extra inserts, but you only need a few of them to get you a few nights until laundry day, and for the performance it’s worth it.
+They cost quite a bit more than just getting some extra inserts, but you only need a few of them to get you a few nights until laundry day, and for the performance, it’s worth it.
+For example, check out the Thirsties Duo Fab Fitted.

 3. Wool and Fleece Covers

 Wool covers are so water repellant that some people consider them their silver bullet for nighttime diapering.
-Check out this one from Sustainablebabyish at Kelly’s Closet.
-The wool does need to be lanolinized before use, and over time does require a bit of special care compared to other solutions.
+Check out these Sustainablebabyish wool diaper covers.
+Wool generally does need to be lanolinized before use, and over time does require a bit of special care compared to other solutions.
 It also is pretty pricey, but by all accounts it is a GREAT solution for keeping everything in.
 Fleece covers work in a similar way without the extra care but may not be quite the workhorse that wool is.

 4. Disposable Inserts